 Clara Stella Tropeano Arpaia Memorial Fund

-Clara Stella Tropeano Arpaia, the second youngest of six children, was raised by a single mom who had only a 6th grade education and worked in a sewing factory to provide for her family.
-Clara grew up in poverty, and lived in tenement housing and stood in line for food.
+The second youngest of six children, Clara was raised by a single mom who had only a 6th grade education and worked in a sewing factory to provide for her family.
+She grew up in poverty, and lived in tenement housing and stood in line for food.
 She was born at home on October 13, 1931 in Roxbury, Massachusetts, and lived in the Boston area until her family moved to New Haven when she was about 10 years old, settling in Fair Haven and later moving to the Hill when her mom remarried in 1947.

 As a young girl, she was a parishioner of St. Michael's Roman Catholic Church in Wooster Square, where she learned that the Sisters of the Apostles of the Sacred Heart of Jesus would be starting a Catholic high school for girls and that a scholarship exam would be given.
 Clara took it upon herself to take the exam, unbeknownst to her family, and was granted a scholarship, becoming a member of the inaugural class of Sacred Heart Academy and graduating in 1950.